Archdiocese of Anchorage–Juneau: 2000 to present

+Schwietz petitioned the Vatican in 2013 to designate Our Lady of Guadalupe Church as a co-cathedral, keeping Holy Family as the historic cathedral.
+The Vatican granted its approval in 2014.
+Schwietz retired in 2015.

 Pope Francis in 2016 appointed Bishop Paul D. Etienne of the Diocese of Cheyenne as the next archbishop of Anchorage.
 He was named coadjutor archbishop for the Archdiocese of Seattle in 2019.